| Nothing is harder to categorize than an artist as

 are non-threatening and meditative.
 They are mysterious snapshots

+of emotional states that find their expression in art.
 As such, they resemble works done during art therapy sessions,

 and again,bring to mind the unstructured, atavistic universe